kolbyn24/Notes/README.md

 Important note!
 The current version of templater is broken as of 12/06/2022.
 I had to manually downgrade to version 1.14.3 by going to the github page and replacing the .js files.

+The issue can be fixed without having to downgrade templater.
+Line 143 in gen_note.md needs to be changed: https://github.com/trustedsec/Obsidian-Vault-Structure/pull/7/files